akasaki1211/boneDynamicsNode/README.md

 ### Offset Transform

-You can cancel the transform by connecting the worldMatrix of the node you do not want affected (such as the root controller of your character) to the `Offset Matrix`.
+You can cancel the transform by connecting the worldMatrix of the node you do not want affected (such as the root controller of character) to the `Offset Matrix`.

 ![offset_matrix](.images/offset_matrix.gif)